 This guide for performing a JHA incorporates suggestions made in OSHA’s Job Hazard Analysis booklet (OSHA 3071, revised in 2002).
 We think you’ll find it useful when you perform JHAs at your worksite.

 Performing JHAs at work will improve your safety record and general EHS compliance.
+So let’s get started with our tips on how to do a job hazard analysis.

 Before you begin the JHA for a specific job, do the following.